 “Fire is, in many ways, exactly like the Yunai.
 I mean to say, it is not your friend.
 It will maim you, kill you, and destroy all that you care about if you give it even the slightest opportunity.
-Your Kirin Tor teachers probably tell you that it can be controlled, but great wielders of fire will tell you that only in acknowledging your powerlessness over this element can you hope to control it.”
+Your Udirian teachers probably tell you that it can be controlled, but great Flamecallers will tell you that only in acknowledging your powerlessness over this magic can you hope to control it.”

 I stood, listening to her lecture, with a small flame cupped in the palm of my hands.
 It was the best I could do.
 It took everything I had to keep it ignited, keep it burning, and my frustration at struggling over this simple task wasn’t helping.

 “Let it grow,” she said to me now.
 “Let it be the size of your head.”

-I nodded and tried to harness the power, to let the flame grow just a little bit at a time, absorbing more arcane energy with each flicker, but nothing.
+I nodded and tried to harness the power, to force the flame to grow just a little bit at a time, absorbing more arcane energy with each flicker, but nothing.
 It stagnated, and even started to shrink away.